Just a Gigolo (soundtrack): Promotion

 In addition to the LP release, singles were issued by other labels, including EMI for Dietrich's title track, Atlantic for a Manhattan Transfer song, and CBS for a Pasadena Roof Orchestra number.
 The film's UK release was supported by an extensive promotional campaign, including television and radio advertisements, print coverage, and merchandising such as a Corgi paperback.
 Jack Fishman, who supervised the soundtrack, led Jambo Records with assistance from his family and coordinated the album's promotion through radio and TV in the United Kingdom.

 In 2019, Music On Vinyl released a 7-inch single (#MOV7053), titled Music From The Original Soundtrack Just A Gigolo by David Bowie & Marlene Dietrich including the songs "David Bowie's Revolutionary Song" by The Rebels (A-side), and "Just A Gigolo" by Marlene Dietrich as a B-side.
 It was released as a limited 7,500 copies on coloured vinyl.

 Critical reception

-In a contemporary review, John Earls of Classic Pop magazine highlighted the dark and unsettling character of the performances—both Bowie's two versions of "Revolutionary Song" and Marlene Dietrich's take on the title track, which he described as "even more sinister."
-The inclusion of other artists, such as Manhattan Transfer and The Pasadena Roof Orchestra, contributed to an overall effect he compared to something "as unsettling as David Lynch."
-Earls concluded that it was one of the more intriguing Bowie reissues in recent years.
+In a contemporary review, John Earls of Classic Pop magazine described the album as "one of the more intriguing recent one-off Bowie reissues".

-Reviewing the Cherry Red Records' expanded edition for the website We Are Cult, the author James Gent wrote that as a Bowie collector, he admitted that he initially viewed the reissue as a possible case of "barrel-scraping", but he praised the album production, particularly the 24-page booklet and the inclusion of bonus tracks.
-Gent noted that the album occupied a curious place in Bowie's canon, with the singer's minimal contribution on "The Revolutionary Song", yet it still managed to evoke the cabaret atmosphere of Weimar-era Berlin.
-He highlighted Marlene Dietrich's final recording, "Just a Gigolo", as a poignant moment, and considered the soundtrack, despite its oddity, an enjoyable and intriguing exercise in retro nostalgia, worthwhile for its careful presentation and historical value.
+Reviewing the Cherry Red Records' expanded edition for the website We Are Cult, the author James Gent described the soundtrack as "an enjoyable, intriguing, retro-nostalgic exercise in Weimar chic" and added that it is "worth the entrance price for the expansive sleeve notes alone".